 - Storage space for supplies

 Training & Clinic Visits

-PD training takes about one week and happens daily (weekdays).
-Training is provided by PD nurses at either St. Boniface Hospital or at Seven Oaks General Hospital in Winnipeg.
+PD training takes three to five days and happens daily (weekdays).
+Training is provided by PD nurses at St. Boniface Hospital, Seven Oaks General Hospital or the Brandon Regional Health Centre.
 Once training is complete, PD program staff is still available for questions and there is 24-hour trouble-shooting support for PD cycler machines.

 Clinic appointments for PD patients are every two to four months.